sustrik/libdill/tutorial.md

 ## Step 4: Deadlines

 File descriptors can be a scarce resource.
-If a client connects to the greetserver and lets the dialogue hang without entering a name, one file descriptor on the server side is, for all intents and purposes, wasted.
+If a client connects to the greetserver and lets the dialog hang without entering a name, one file descriptor on the server side is, for all intents and purposes, wasted.

-To deal with the problem, we are going to timeout the whole client/server dialogue.
+To deal with the problem, we are going to timeout the whole client/server dialog.
 If it takes more than *10* seconds, the server will kill the connection at once.

 One thing to note is that libdill uses deadlines rather than the more conventional timeouts.
 In other words, you specify the time instant by which you want the operation to finish rather than the maximum time it should take to run it.
 To construct deadlines easily, libdill provides the `now()` function.
 The deadline is expressed in milliseconds, which means you can create a deadline *10* seconds in the future as follows: